Tejas-Thind/Tejas-Thind/README.md

 - 👋 Hello, I'm **Tejas Thind**, a **Management Engineering** student at the **University of Waterloo**.
-- :computer: I'm currently broadening my knowledge in data science and ML topics by helping build an AI-driven system that predicts the geological formations ahead of an oil drill in real-time.
+- :computer: I'm currently building an app to help give interns everything they need to land their dream internship. 👀
 - 🚀 I'm also interested in building full-stack projects that use machine learning in ways that are actually useful and make a difference for real users.
 Right now, through the Industry 4.0 design team at the University of Waterloo, I'm leading the early stages of a project that will serve as an internal tool for student clubs.
 - 📫 For any inquiries, feel free to contact me at t3thind@uwaterloo.ca!